-- · Prepared an internal risk-based audit plan; - Reviewed and evaluated the operations, risk management and internal control framework through implementing the internal audit plan; - Reviewed quarterly and annual Enterprise Risk Reports of Ooredoo Qatar and the Group and assessed the effectiveness of plans to reduce these risks; - Complied with the Internal Audit Manual based on the International Standards for the Professional Practice of Internal Auditing to provide practical guidance to manage internal audit activity, planning, execution and reporting; - Reviewed the quarterly Internal Audit Department reports in Group companies; - · Reviewed the annual Risk Internal Audit plans for Group companies; providing advice and consultation. - Followed up on the execution of the Internal Audit Department programme to improve and control quality for internal audit departments in the Group and its companies; - Coordinated between External Auditors, Audit Bureau Qatar and management; - Supported operating companies' internal audit functions; - Reviewed recommended policies to provide opinion on the efficiency of internal audit procedures; - Planning and execution of a review for the effectiveness of internal control measures over financial reports (Internal Control Over Financial Report) for 2021. - To ensure transparency and credibility, an investigation is held to look into any matters that draw the attention of the internal auditor, external auditor, or finance team, based on the nature of those issues.
+- Prepared an internal risk-based audit plan; - audit plan; - to reduce these risks; - to provide practical quidance to manage internal audit activity, planning, execution and reporting; - Reviewed the quarterly Internal Audit Department reports in Group companies; - Reviewed the annual Risk Internal Audit plans for Group companies; providing advice and consultation. - Followed up on the execution of the Internal Audit Department programme to improve and control quality for internal audit departments in the Group and its companies: - Coordinated between External Auditors, Audit Bureau Qatar and management; - Supported operating companies' internal audit functions; - Reviewed recommended policies to provide opinion on the efficiency of internal audit procedures; • - Planning and execution of a review for the effectiveness of internal control measures over financial reports (Internal Control Over • Financial Report) for 2021. - To ensure transparency and credibility, an investigation is held to look into any matters that draw the attention of the internal auditor, external auditor, or finance team, based on the nature of those issues.